axiom-data-science/sccoos-sass-calibration/architecture.md

 How to calibrate a station that's only had one set-up:

 1. Instrument set (and dates) are specified in the call of sass
-2. Using the URL in the InstrumentSet, read the raw data
+2. After building a file path from info in the InstrumentSet, read the raw data
 3. For each parameter to calibrate\
   a. read the calibration coefficients from the tab on the Sheet\
   b. merge the data with the calibrations\